Table of Contents

 If this is your first time applying, here are some questions to ask at the end of an internal interview.
 This not only shows your enthusiasm and seriousness but also helps you come across as a confident person.
 Read on to know some of the best university interview questions to ask.

 How many international students are enrolled?
 What is the proportion of students from your own country?
 Which other countries do the students largely come from?
 Are there any specific communities, organizations or clubs which are established for students from your own country?
 While we suggest you ask this, this merely depends upon your genuine curiosity.
 Back up asking this question with a valid reason as to why you would like to know the same.

-Are the courses taught via lectures, lab work or seminars?
+Are the courses taught via lectures, lab work, or seminars?
 What would be the approximate strength of these classes?
 What is the structure of a standard lecture/seminar?
 How many hours of on-campus face-to-face time with the professors does the program contain?

 If you wish to study at the graduate or a higher level, what courses should you take before doing so?
 What do they consist of?
 Which courses does the university offer which would allow you to make this progression?
 Questions such as these show how proactive you are towards your career and the effort you are committed to investing if you do get the chance to pursue the course.
 After all, the decisions you make today must be in synergy with your long-term goal.